What Happens When Windows 10 Reaches End of Life?

 Here's why -

-No Security Software Can Patch an Out of Date Operating System 100%
+No Security Software Can Patch an Unsupported OS 100%

-No security program (Malwarebytes, antivirus, firewall, etc) will stop a zero-day exploit because by nature, a zero-day exploit means that there are no fixes the moment it is discovered and scammers can waltz right into the machine simply by having it connected to the Internet - all without you knowing - or at least, until it's too late.
+This will surely be debated in the comments, but I will tell you unequivocally: no security program (Malwarebytes, antivirus, firewall, etc) will stop a zero-day exploit - whether your system is still supported or not - because by nature, a zero-day exploit means that there are currently no fixes.

 zero-day exploit means that there will never be a fix, which is often the case for operating systems that do not receive security updates

-- including Windows 10 post October 14, 2025.
-Relying on a patch after the fact, or hoping there is some kind of third-party workaround is
+- including an unpatched and unsupported Windows 10 post October 14, 2025.

 simply playing